JamitLabs/JamitFoundation/README.md

 ##### Code Sharing

-Sharing the code between stateful views and table/collection view cells is straight forward by using the `ContainerTableViewCell` or `ContainerCollectionViewCell` which encapsulate a statefulview into a `TableViewCell` or `CollectionViewCell`.
+Sharing the code between stateful views and table/collection view cells is straightforward by using the `ContainerTableViewCell` or `ContainerCollectionViewCell` which encapsulate a statefulview into a `TableViewCell` or `CollectionViewCell`.

 Example: